joyjeni/Reinforcement_Learning/TD3/readme.md

 Step 1: We initialize the Experience Replay memory

+* Initialize the Experience Replay memory.
+This will store the past transitions from which it learns the Q-values.

 Step 2: We build one neural network for the Actor model and one neural network for the Actor target Step 3: We build two neural networks for the two Critic models and two neural networks for the two Critic targets
 ## Training